Gehraiyaan: Filming

-Soundtrack
+Music

-The film's music and background score were composed by independent music artists Kabeer Kathpalia (also known as OAFF) and Savera Mehta, marking their mainstream film debut.
-The lyrics were written by Kausar Munir and Ankur Tewari.
-The track featured in the announcement teaser was the Hindi version of "Frontline," originally performed by Lothika Jha, with Hindi lyrics adapted by Tewari.
+The film's music and original score is composed by independent musical duo Kabeer Kathpalia a.k.a.
+OAFF and Savera Mehta in their mainstream film debut.
+Kausar Munir and Ankur Tewari wrote the lyrics for the songs.
+The track featured in the announcement teaser of the film is the Hindi version of "Frontline" sung by Lothika Jha and the Hindi lyrics were written by Tewari.